mngu2382/books/_posts/2015-05-23-EcoUmberto_TheMysteriousFlameOfQueenLoana.md

 Interesting, but not great.
-Yambo's life is certainly punctuated by events intriguing to discover, but also included are numerous, what I guess I will uncharitably call, mundane details (e.g., quoting in full song lyrics, descriptions of magazine covers and tin boxes, etc.) -- details too remote from my experience to find interesting, but I guess will conjure great nostalgia in others.
+Yambo's life is certainly punctuated by events intriguing to discover, but also included are numerous, what I will uncharitably call, expositions on mundane details (e.g., quoting in full song lyrics, descriptions of magazine covers and tin boxes, etc.) -- details too remote from my experience to find interesting, but I guess may conjure great nostalgia in others.

-Eco's intertextual style comes off as academic to start, but I guess I got use to it.
+Eco's intertextual style comes off as academic to start, but I guess one gets use to it if not appreciative.